In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 This is expected for a coffee machine with such a compact footprint.

-We've all overloaded the drip tray and had to stumble across the kitchen in an attempt to empty it, covering half of the floor in the process.
+We've all overloaded the drip tray and had to stumble across the kitchen to empty it, covering half the floor in the process.
 To avoid this, our best recommendation is to empty the drip tray more often.

 Changing The Water Filter

-Limescale is a coffee machine's worst enemy, particularly if you reside in a hard water location.
+Limescale is a coffee machine's worst enemy, particularly if you live in a hard-water area.

-In regions with a hard water problem, such as London, it's a good idea to change the filter more regularly to prevent limescale buildup.
+In regions with hard water, such as London, it's advisable to replace the filter more frequently to prevent limescale buildup.
 As a starting point, consider your other household appliances.

 Is it necessary to descale your kettle every other week?
-So your filter will most likely need to be replaced more regularly.
+Your filter will likely need to be replaced more frequently.

-We recommend manually descaling your coffee maker if there is significant scale residue inside the tank or outside of the unit at the hot water outlet.
+We recommend manually descaling your coffee maker if there is significant scale buildup inside the tank or at the hot-water outlet.
 To do this, follow the guidelines in your handbook.

 Steam Wand Maintenance

-When learning how to clean a Sage Oracle, one of the most important parts to clean is the steam wand.
-It's good practice for when you're making milk-based coffees.
+When cleaning a Sage Oracle, one of the most important parts to clean is the steam wand.
+It's good practice when making milk-based coffee.

 Milk and milk replacements aren't the best when heated, so letting milk solidify on your steam wand is asking for trouble.

-Steam wands serve like a suction, and milk drops will find their way into your machine, fermenting and clogging the pipes if you're not careful!
+Steam wands create suction, and milk drops can find their way into your machine, fermenting and clogging the pipes if you're not careful!

 If your machine's steam handle becomes clogged after descaling, please contact Sage for assistance.

-They also provide excellent after-sales and warranty support, so we chose them as our equipment partner.
+They also provide excellent after-sales and warranty support, which is why we chose them as our equipment partner.

-How to Clean Sage Barista Express Coffee Machine?
+How to Clean the Sage Barista Express Coffee Machine?

 Cleaning The Water Drip Tray